Bertrand256/dash-masternode-tool/doc/deterministic-mn-migration.md

 >  Note: if you use the external operator, it usually depends on him
 >  which scenario you will need fulfill to perform the process.
 Most
->  operators impose the second approach and actually it is the most
+>  operators impose the second approach, and actually it is the most
 >  convenient (for them) and the most secure (for both parties) method.